wmvanvliet/scientific_writing_tips/grant_writing.md

 ### The general guiding principle

-My most important guideline when structuring an academic text, especially grand proposals, is the principle of "academic need".
+My most important guideline when structuring an academic text, especially grant proposals, is the principle of "academic need".
 This principle states that the reader must first *want* to know something, before you tell it.
 All other "rules" follow from this principle.